Frequently Asked Questions

 Yes.
-However, your monthly membership fee cannot be submitted to Medicare for reimbursement.
-You must sign a waiver every two years that declares that neither you nor your doctor will directly bill Medicare for your membership fee.
+However, you cannot submit your monthly membership fee to Medicare for reimbursement.
+Every two years you must sign a waiver declaring that neither you nor your doctor will bill Medicare for your membership fee.

-Please note that you do not lose your Medicare coverage for other medical needs when you are a patient of Blue Skies Family Medicine.
-Medicare and Medicare supplemental insurance will still cover medical costs that you incur outside of our practice.
+Please note: you do not lose your Medicare coverage for other medical needs when you are a patient of Blue Skies Family Medicine.
+Medicare and Medicare supplemental insurance will still cover medical costs incurred outside of our practice.
 This includes prescriptions that you fill at a pharmacy, lab procedures, hospital charges, physical therapy, X-rays and scans, to name a few.